 Kielce is a city located in central Poland (Świętokrzyskie Mountains).
 It is not a huge agglomeration, but it has everything you need.
-In the city itself, there are as many as 5 nature reserves and a large number of active attractions.
+In the city itself, there are as many as 5 nature reserves and a large number of active adventurous places.

 Of course, that’s not all!
-Kielce and its surroundings are an ideal place for fans of tourism.
+Kielce and its surroundings are ideal places for fans of tourism.
 A large number of hiking and biking trails await you.
 If you like water attractions, there are kayaking trails just outside the city and there are rentals there.

 Kielce is a perfect city for a weekend.
 They are less than 2 hours away from Warsaw, Kraków or Łódź.
 You can stay at Binkowski Resort, Hotel 365 and Hotel Ibis for a comfortable stay.
 The gastronomic offer is also rich, and visiting tourists can choose from local and international tastes.